Chapter 4

 "Huh?"
 The driver was stunned.

-If the driver's seat wasn't too small for my current body, I wouldn't waste words—I'd just get in the driver's seat myself.
+If the driver's seat wasn't too small for my current body, I wouldn't even give him a chance to waste words.

-"Stop them, make them pull back and follow behind my car," I said each word clearly.
+"Pass them.
+Make them follow behind my car."
+I said each word clearly.

-Probably having heard about yesterday's achievements—punching the bodyguard, kicking the coffee table until it cracked, and making Mrs. Baker faint from anger—the driver didn't dare disobey.
+Probably having heard about yesterday's incident where I punched a bodyguard, kicked the coffee table until it cracked, and made Olivia faint, the driver didn't dare disobey.

-He hit the gas and successfully overtook Alex's car.
-I had the driver control the Maybach's path, keeping them behind us the whole time.
+He stepped on the gas, successfully overtook Alex's car, and I had him block the Maybach's path, keeping them behind us the whole way.

-When I got out of the car, I saw Alex looking annoyed but not daring to say anything, and Sophia forcing a smile.
+When I got out, I saw Alex looking annoyed but not daring to say anything, and Sophia forcing a smile.

-The original Alice was in the worst class at Crestland Academy, Class F. The next exam would be a chance to switch classes.
-Although which class I was in wouldn't affect my performance, my current environment would affect my mood.
+The original Alice was in Crestland Academy's worst class, Class F. The next monthly exam would be a chance to switch classes.
+While being in any class wouldn't affect my performance, my current environment would affect my mood.

 Like right now.

-I saw that "my" seat was filled with trash, and the chair had one leg sawed off, then crudely wrapped and fixed with tape.
+I saw my seat covered in trash, with the chair missing a corner that had been crudely fixed with tape.

-Before I appeared at the classroom door, I heard classmates gossiping, boys and girls all making fun of "me."
+Before I appeared at the classroom door, I heard classmates gossiping.
+Boys and girls were all making fun of "me."

 "I just saw Alice coming upstairs.
-Will this idiot sit right down on the broken chair?
-Let's all wait and see!"
+Will this idiot sit right on the broken chair?
+Let's wait and see!"

 "No way, is she really that stupid?
 That chair is so obviously broken!"

 "Haha, you're overestimating Alice's intelligence again.
 Have you forgotten?
-With that pig brain of hers, she can't even write her own name properly."
+With that pig brain of hers, she can't even write her own name!"

 A burst of laughter.